Droogans/unmaintainable-code/README.md

 #### When To Use i

 Never use `i` for the innermost loop variable.
-Use anything but.
+Use anything but `i`.
 Use `i` liberally for any other purpose especially for non-int variables.
 Similarly use `n` as a loop index.

 #### Conventions Schmentions